hanna-paasivirta/llm-skill-builder/vaccine_storage/README.md

 # Prompt Engineering & Task Decomposition Practice
-This is a practice exercise for working with LLMs.
+This is a practice exercise for working with LLMs that will help you learn to split complex tasks into manageable components to achieve greater accuracy.
+Thinking in a factory pipeline approach is essential for designing reliable LLM pipelines and agentic systems.

 The `data_exploration.ipynb` notebook provides a starting point for the task.

 ## Task description